The Addams Family (1964 TV series): Writing

-The Hall of Languages building at Syracuse University served as creative inspiration for the Addams Family home.
+The Victorian residence at 21 Chester Place in Historic West Adams, Los Angeles served as the primary basis for the Addams Family Mansion featured in the 1964 television series.
+Built in 1888, the house was used for exterior shots only in the first episode and in the series’ opening title sequence.
+The real structure was two stories high; for the series, a 30-by-40-inch photograph of the building was altered by a painter to add a third floor and a gothic tower.
+Although the Hall of Languages building at Syracuse University also served as creative inspiration for the fictional mansion, the physical reference for the televised exterior was the Chester Place residence.
+Over its lifetime, the house changed ownership several times, eventually becoming part of Mount St. Mary’s College.
+It was later demolished to make way for a recreational track.

 The Addams Family debuted at the same time as The Munsters, another black-and-white, macabre-themed family sitcom.
-To distinguish themselves from the competition, both shows avoided casting guest stars who had appeared on the other series, and John Astin argued in interviews that the two shows are fundamentally different, since the Munsters were physically monsters, but completely normal in every other respect, whereas the Addamses were normal looking, but highly eccentric.
+To distinguish themselves from the competition, both shows avoided casting guest stars.
+John Astin argued in interviews that the two shows are fundamentally different, since the Munsters were physically monsters, but completely normal in every other respect, whereas the Addamses were normal looking, but highly eccentric.
 Despite this, the general public perceived the two shows as virtually interchangeable, and has continued to do so in the decades since they were both cancelled.

+While Charles Addams enjoyed the royalties from the show, and loved the theme song, he thought that the characters were "half as evil" as the cartoons.
+Addams rarely watched the show because he was usually away from home on Friday nights.

 Opening theme

-The ABC network originally wanted to save money by using prerecorded library production music for the series, but producer David Levy insisted on hiring Vic Mizzy as composer.
-The show's theme, written and arranged by longtime Hollywood composer Vic Mizzy, is dominated by a harpsichord and a bass harmonica.
+The ABC network originally wanted to save money by using prerecorded library production music for the series, but producer David Levy insisted on hiring longtime Hollywood composer Vic Mizzy.
+The show's theme, written and arranged by Mizzy, is dominated by a harpsichord and a bass clarinet.
 Mizzy first improvised the iconic finger snaps when he presented his composition for approval, they worked so well they became part of the percussive accompaniment.
 Ted Cassidy punctuated the lyrics with the words "neat", "sweet", and "petite".
 Mizzy's theme was released by RCA Victor as a 45-rpm single, although it failed to chart in the U.S. The song was revived for the 1992 animated series, as well as in 2007 for a series of Addams Family television commercials for M&M's chocolates.

 When The Addams Family was first brought to the big screen, the studio was not going to use the theme.
 Audience tests proved that the appeal was too great to delete it.
 It was also revisited in the dance scene in Addams Family Values.

 The closing theme is similar, but is instrumental and features such instruments as a triangle, a woodblock, a siren whistle, and a duck call replacing some of the finger snaps.